buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 8. Entries MUST be removed from the known-local ULA list and the Policy Table when the announced RIOs or PIOs are deprecated, or an interface address is removed, and there is no covering RIO or PIO.

-9. As stated in Section 4, RFC 4191, "Routers SHOULD NOT send more than 17 Route Information Options in Router Advertisements per link."

 When support is added for the insertion of known-local ULA prefixes it MUST default to on, but a mechanism SHOULD be supported to administratively toggle the behaviour off and on.

 Tools that display a node's default policy table MUST show all currently inserted known-local ULA prefixes.

+Note that there is a practical limit on how many RIOs may be conveyed in a single RA.
+As stated in Section 4 of RFC 4191, "Routers SHOULD NOT send more than 17 Route Information Options in Router Advertisements per link."

 # Configuration of the default policy table